Hey friend. Welcome aboard!!

-- They are comfortable, but you may need to take frequent breaks as they are heavy and can get uncomfortable after awhile.
-If you have big ears I would advise to stay away as they will smash your ears against your dome piece.
+- They are comfortable, but you may need to take frequent breaks as they are heavy and can get uncomfortable after a while.
+If you have big ears I would advise you to stay away as they will smash your ears against your dome piece.

 - There is no actual leather on the headphones.